JDN89/dotnet-vue-todo-app/README.md

 - https://www.youtube.com/watch?v=SUiWfhAhgQw

 DEMO: https://dotnet-vue-todo-app.herokuapp.com/
+LOGIN (if you don't want to create a fake user account)
+- user: test@user.com
+- password: 12345678
+-
-PWA Hosted on Heroku hobby dev, so the application will take a few seconds to load completely.
+PWA Hosted on Heroku **hobby dev**, so the application will take **between 10 and 20 seconds to load completely**.

  - Frontend:
     - Vue 3 Composition API